 Sustainability is at the heart of our business: we always think about the heritage we leave for our children and, in the last 10 years, we have committed significant resources to continuously improve operations.
 We ask the same of our suppliers, because we want to be part of an industrial system in which respect for nature is paramount, and in which we always strive to create "more from less".

-In the last two years alone (2015 and 2016), we invested more than 400 000 € in systems that cut the consumption of resources such as energy and water to a minimum, while boosting recycling and the reuse of materials.
+In the last years alone, we invested more than 400 000 € in systems that cut the consumption of resources such as energy and water to a minimum, while boosting recycling and the reuse of materials.

 Our main raw material is particle board.
-Because we want to make sure about the origin of this material, each and every single shipment we buy comes exclusively from suppliers certified by the Forest Stewardship Council (FSC), a global non profit organization dedicated to the promotion of responsible forest management.
+Because we want to make sure about the origin of this material, each and every single shipment we buy comes exclusively from suppliers certified by the Forest Stewardship Council® (FSC® C106970), a global non profit organization dedicated to the promotion of responsible forest management.

 In 2017, we are working with our suppliers to ensure that also 100% of the cardboard used for packaging comes entirely from FSC-certified sources, thus further reducing any environmental impact.